0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

 ```

--   Implicitly typed variables: variables declared with the "var" keyword, their type is implicitly inferred by the compiler.
-They must be initialized and their type can't change afterwards.
+-   Implicitly typed variables: declared with the "var" keyword, their type is implicitly inferred by the compiler.
+They must be initialized at declaration and their type can't change afterwards.
+They can only be local variables inside a method.
 Example:

 ```cs
     var x;           /// Error! must be initialized